 There is no insurance covering long-term care in Greece.
 Financial assistance is mainly in the form of discretionary tax rebates to family caregivers, some of whom use supplementary pensions for incapacity or dependency to help towards the costs of caring.

-Some local authorities provide home help services to elderly dependent people, most of whom are poor and isolated, although they are not obliged to do so.
+Some local authorities provide home help services to elderly dependent people.
 Discretionary grants and benefits are also available in some areas, but are dependent on the financial resources of individual local authorities and are not based on an official policy.

 Many KAPI centres collaborate with the Help at Home project, which offers a range of services to elderly people who are unable to manage on their own, such as: